jordan-breton/it-journey-sources/docs/about/skill-set.md

      Not only am I adapting to your project, team and processes, but I'll do my best for my code to be as close as possible as the codebase I'm working on.
-Codebase homogeneity is one of the most important things to maintain accros a project's lifecycle.
+Codebase homogeneity is one of the most important things to maintain across a project's lifecycle.

 -    :material-creation:{ .lg } **Creativity**

      ---

      Creativity is such a fascinating thing.
-Some people refers to it as a gift.
+Some people refer to it as a gift.
 I strongly disagree.
      I rather see creativity as a muscle: the more we invest time and effort to create new things, the most creative we become.

      Being creative is an **active process**.
 We're not creating many things *because we're creative*.
 We're creative